YinHK-gameDev/unity-learn/input/Input System/Using an Actions Asset.md

     void Awake()
     {
-        // Access specific Actions map & find the "move" action, and keep the reference to it, for use in Update moveAction = actions.FindActionMap("Player").FindAction("move");
+        // Access specific Action map & find the "move" action, and keep the reference to it, for use in Update moveAction = actions.FindActionMap("Player").FindAction("move");

-        // Access specific Actions map & find the "jump" action, we add a callback method for when it is performed actions.FindActionMap("Player").FindAction("jump").performed += OnJump;
+        // Access specific Action map & find the "jump" action, we add a callback method for when it is performed actions.FindActionMap("Player").FindAction("jump").performed += OnJump;
     }